openid/fapi/fapi-2_0-security-profile.md

     the particular application or use case.

 **NOTE 1**:
-To facilitate interoperability, this document requires that authorization servers accept their issuer value in the `aud` claim received in client authentication assertions.
-It recommends that they also accept their token endpoint url or the url of the endpoint at which the assertion was received.
-This does not reduce the stricter requirement in [@!RFC9126] that requires all 3 values to be accepted at the PAR endpoint.

-**NOTE 2**:
 The use of refresh token rotation does not provide security benefits when used with confidential clients and sender-constrained access tokens.
 This specification prohibits the use of refresh token rotation for security reasons as it causes user experience